-Consultation hour: 11:30am - 12:20pm Mondays and Wednesdays in E33a (in the E3 building on the Highway 85 edge of campus.)
+Consultation hour: 11:30am - 12:20pm Tuesdays and Thursdays in E33a (in the E3 building on the Highway 85 edge

 Textbook: The Solar System, 8th or 9th edition.
 The 9th edition is more expensive than the 8th edition, but it is more up-to-date.
 Electronic rental at reduced prices is available for either edition through the publisher's website.
 Click here to go to the page for the 8th edition or here for the 9th edition.